IS IT TIME TO REPLACE YOUR COMPRESSION STOCKINGS?

 IT’S THAT TIME OF YEAR AGAIN

 It’s that time of year again when everyone wants to know what you want for Christmas.
 Even if I insist that I do not need or want anything, my family still wants to give.
 Is your family the same way?
-Why not ask for new compression stockings instead of getting items you don’t need or want?
-I’m sure your family would instead provide you with something you could genuinely use instead of guessing at something you might like.
+Why not ask for new compression stockings instead of getting unnecessary or unwanted items?
+I’m sure your family would provide you with something you could genuinely use instead of guessing at something you might like.

 SPEND DOWN ACCOUNTS